 Ben & Jerry’s Non-Dairy Ice Cream

 While a non-dairy version of your favorite ice cream brand may seem like a dream come true, the experts advise against it.
-Health coach and Self Care In The City author Michelle Cady says that while she loves the intention behind an almond milk-based ice cream, she can’t get on board with the ingredients list.
+Health coach and Self Care In The City author Michelle Baker says that while she loves the intention behind an almond milk-based ice cream, she can’t get on board with the ingredients list.